 - Toss fruit with dressing.
 Just before serving, toss with pecan pieces.

 Other fruits such as apples, pineapple, or even pomegranate arils could be used to replace any of these, but you need 5-6 cups of cut fruit.

 Recipe created by Kalyn with inspiration from Local Flavors (affiliate link) by Deborah Madison.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This Persimmon Salad is too high in carbs for a low-carb diet, but it could be approved for phase 2 or 3 of the South Beach Diet.
+This Persimmon Salad is too high in carbs for a low-carb diet, but it could be approved for phase 2 or 3 of the original South Beach Diet.
 However, this salad is mostly fruit, so I’d be sure most of my other food choices were vegetables or proteins on the day you’re eating this if you’re actively trying to lose weight.